-Intercepting the Eye of Cyclone Cook as it tracks across the Pacific and makes landfall causing widespread flooding and ferocious winds.
+Intercepting the Eye of Cyclone Cook as it tracks across the Pacific and makes landfall with ferocious winds and causes widespread flooding.

 Bay of Plenty, New Zealand / April 2017.